microsoft/vscode-docs/docs/csharp/cs-dev-kit-faq.md

 ![Project Not Supported in Solution Explorer](images/faq/solution-explorer-not-supported-framework.png)

 To resolve this issue, you have two options.

 You can [update your project](https://learn.microsoft.com/en-us/dotnet/core/porting/) to an SDK-style project to access all available C# Dev Kit features.

-Alternatively, you can use the new "Prefer CSharp Extension" workspace setting located in the Settings UI.
-This setting delegates solution and project load to the C# extension, but some C# Dev Kit features will be unavailable.
-If you have a .NET Framework project C# Dev Kit will show a toast asking you to either update your project to an SDK-style project or have the C# extension load your project or solution.
+Alternatively, you can delegate project and solution load to the C# extension, using the "Prefer CSharp Extension" workspace setting in the Settings UI.
+Keep in mind that some C# Dev Kit features will not be available with this setting.
+To access this setting, go to the Settings UI and select the workspace option.
+Then, search for "Prefer CSharp" in the search bar and check the box next to the "Prefer CSharp Extension" setting.
+If you're trying to load a .NET Framework project, C# Dev Kit will automatically display a toast asking you to either update your project to an SDK-style project or have the C# extension load your project or solution by selecting "Use C# Extension" from the toast.
+This option will automatically select the "Prefer CSharp Extension" setting.
+Note that you'll need to reload VS Code for this setting to take effect.

 ### I clicked on the "Create .NET Project" button and nothing happened